tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 for full handshakes or resumptions, to save resources.
 Therefore, the number of NewSessionTicket messages sent will typically be the minimum of the server's self-imposed limit and the number requested.
+Servers MAY send additional tickets, up to the same limit, if the tickets that are originally sent are somehow invalidated.

 A server that supports ticket requests MAY echo the "ticket_request" extension in the EncryptedExtensions message.
 If present, it contains a single